Bahar-M98/BCF2GraphQL_TUM/README.md

 uv sync
 ```

-This repo ships with a **ready-to-use public demo database**, so you can run the full stack with zero setup.
+This repo ships with a ready-to-use public demo database, so you can run the full stack with zero setup.
 Create a `.env` file in the project root:

 ```bash
 MONGO_URI=mongodb+srv://Bahar:TUMCCBEProject@bcf2graphql.iudftom.mongodb.net/?appName=BCF2GraphQL
 ```

-> 💡 Want your own data?
-Point `MONGO_URI` at any MongoDB connection string (e.g. a free [MongoDB Atlas](https://www.mongodb.com/atlas) cluster) and [import a BCF file](#-importing-your-own-bcf-files).
+> Want your own data?
+Point `MONGO_URI` at any MongoDB connection string (for example a free [MongoDB Atlas](https://www.mongodb.com/atlas) cluster) and [import a BCF file](#importing-your-own-bcf-files).
 The server refuses to start without `MONGO_URI`.

 Then start the server: